To gain a new

 National Socialists' most important Arab allies was Amin al-Husseini, a mufti

-from Jerusalem and a relation of Jassir Arafat, who
+from Jerusalem and a relation of Jassir Arafat, who later became President of

-later became President of Palestine.
-He was greeted by Hitler personally in
+Palestine.
+He was greeted by Hitler personally in November 1941 and represents

-November 1941 and represents the general sympathy amongst the Arab nationalists
+the general sympathy amongst the Arab nationalists for the Nazis.
+In their

-for the Nazis.
-In their study, Martin Cüppers and
+study, Martin Cüppers and Klaus-Michael Mallmann

-by Nazi Germany in the development of Arab anti-Semitism.
-Mallmann
+investigated the part played by Nazi Germany in the development of Arab

-and Cüppers conclude that the only thing that
+anti-Semitism.
+Mallmann and Cüppers conclude that the

-of the Germans in North Africa.
+was the defeat of the Germans in North Africa.

 Not long after the